Cowboys Are Frequently, Secretly Fond of Each Other: Reception

 It's supposed to be funny, that's what gets people's attention, but to get people to listen to it a second time [you] have to have something going on, and Willie beautifully brought out the tenderness there ...
 [It's] nice to have a funny song out there—it is challenging people to laugh.
 Everybody is so angry now.

 Sublette speculated about the song's reception:

 Willie's smart.
 We talked about recording it in the '90s but we needed some kind of context.
 It wouldn't make sense to just put this on some normal Willie album ...
 The movie provided the context.
 I don't know if the public is any more or less ready than they were but I think the media is more ready.

 The song was featured in a Boondocks comic strip on 27 and 28 February and mentioned until March 2006.
 According to Sublette, "the Monday and Tuesday strip consisted of my lyrics and dramatizing listeners' response to my lyrics.
 What a compliment!"

 The reception of Nelson's song may be compared to that of Garth Brooks' 1992 single "We Shall Be Free".
 The song's line, "when we're free to love anyone we choose" caused some radio stations to refuse to play the song, contributing to its peak at number 12 on Billboard's country singles chart and marking the end of Brooks' string of top ten hits.
-Nelson's song has been lumped together with contemporaneous LGBT-friendly country releases: his and Emmylou Harris's appearance on the Brokeback Mountain soundtrack and the Dolly Parton's song "Travelin' Thru" appearing on the Transamerica soundtrack, for which she received an Oscar nomination.
+Nelson's song has been lumped together with contemporaneous LGBT-friendly country releases: his and Emmylou Harris's appearance on the Brokeback Mountain soundtrack and Dolly Parton's "Travelin' Thru" appearing on the Transamerica soundtrack, for which she received an Oscar nomination.

 When the song appeared as the penultimate track on Nelson's 2009 compilation Lost Highway, it was followed by a previously unreleased version of Willie singing Ben Hayslip's "Ain't Goin' Down on Brokeback Mountain", which includes the lyric "that shit ain't right."

+Nelson joined Orville Peck for a duet version of the song in 2024.